tableau/connector-plugin-sdk/docs/tdvt.md

 sv.
 Try loading them in Tableau to visualize the results.

 ## Testing the sample plugins
-1. Copy the samples/plugins folder to your working directory.
+1. Copy the samples/plugins folder to your working directory, so that they exist under /plugins. ie /plugins/postgres_odbc/manifest.xml exists.
-2. Make sure the ini files under /config are updated to re
+2. Check that everything is setup correctly and a list of tests are displayed: `tdvt --list postgres_odbc`

 ## Review Results